-- © 020 8756 3866 - www.mformoneycreditunion.org
+- © 020 8756 3866 - # www.mformoneycreditunion.org

-Crossrail Business Rate supplement (BRS)
+Crossrail Business Rate supplement

-What is Crossrail and how will it benefit vour business?
+What is Crossrail and how will it benefit your business?

-Crossrail will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
-It is vital to the future of London's economy.
+Crossrail is London's newest railway.
+It will connect the outer suburbs and Heathrow airport to the West End, City and Canary Wharf.
+As such.
+Crossrail is vital to the future of London's economy.
 The increased earnings it will bring - from new jobs and quicker journeys - will benefit businesses across London.
-It will be named the Elizabeth line upon full opening in honour of Queen Elizabeth II.
+When it opens, it will be named the Elizabeth line in honour of Queen Elizabeth II.
+Crossrail is the single largest investment in London's infrastructure for decades.
+It employed up to 14,000 people at the peak of construction.
+Work is now continuing to complete the project and stations along the route as soon as possible.